William Jennings Bryan: Presidential election of 1900

 The 1900 Democratic National Convention met in Kansas City, Missouri, where some Democratic leaders opposed to Bryan had hoped to nominate Admiral George Dewey for president.
 Nevertheless, Bryan faced no significant opposition by the time of the convention and he won his party's nomination unanimously.
 Bryan did not attend the convention but exercised control of the convention's proceedings via telegraph.
 Bryan faced a decision regarding which issue his campaign would focus on.
 Many of his most fervent supporters wanted Bryan to continue his crusade for free silver, and Democrats from the Northeast advised Bryan to center his campaign on the growing power of trusts.
 Bryan, however, decided that his campaign would focus on anti-imperialism, partly to unite the factions of the party and win over some Republicans.
 The party platform contained planks supporting free silver and opposing the power of trusts, but imperialism was labeled as the "paramount issue" of the campaign.
 The party nominated former Vice President Adlai Stevenson to serve as Bryan's running mate.

 In his speech accepting the Democratic nomination, Bryan argued that the election represented "a contest between democracy and plutocracy".
-He also strongly criticized the U.S. annexation of the Philippines and compared it to the British rule of the Thirteen Colonies.
+He also strongly criticized the U.S. annexation of the Philippines and compared it to Britain's past rule over the Thirteen Colonies.
 Bryan argued that the United States should refrain from imperialism and should seek to become the "supreme moral factor in the world's progress and the accepted arbiter of the world's disputes".
 By 1900, the American Anti-Imperialist League, which included individuals like Benjamin Harrison, Andrew Carnegie, Carl Schurz and Mark Twain, had emerged as the primary domestic organization opposed to the continued American control of the Philippines.
 Many of the leaders of the League had opposed Bryan in 1896 and continued to distrust Bryan and his followers.
 Despite the distrust, Bryan's strong stance against imperialism convinced most of the league's leadership to throw their support behind the Democratic nominee.